Indian massacre of 1622

-Jamestown, founded in 1607, was the site of the first successful English settlement in North America, and was the capital of the Colony of Virginia.
-Its tobacco economy, which quickly degraded the land and required new land, led to constant expansion and seizure of Powhatan lands, which ultimately provoked the massacre.
+Founded in 1607, Jamestown, Virginia, was the site of the first successful English settlement in North America and served as the capital of the Colony of Virginia.
+The town's tobacco economy, which quickly degraded the land and required new land, led to the settlers' constant expansion of habitation on Powhatan lands and provoked the Powhatan attack.

 Background

-Upon the settlement's founding in 1607, the local indigenous tribes were willing to trade provisions to the Jamestown colonists for metal tools, though by 1609 governor of the colony John Smith had begun to send raiding parties to demand for provisions from local indigenous settlements.
-These raiding parties burned down settlements which refused their demands, and frequently stole provisions, leading to resentment towards the colonists and precipitating conflict.
-The raiding parties further alienated the colonists from the indigenous tribes, who eventually laid siege to the Jamestown fort for several months.
-Unable to secure more provisions, many colonists in Jamestown died of starvation during the "Starving Time" in 1609–1610.
+Upon the settlement's founding in 1607, the local indigenous tribes were willing to trade provisions to the Jamestown colonists for metal tools.

-The London Company's primary concern was the survival of the colony.
-Due to the interests of the company, the colonists would be required to maintain civil relations with the Powhatan.
+The Virginia Company of London's primary concern was the survival of the colony.
+The interests of the company required the colonists to maintain civil relations with the Powhatan.
 The Powhatan and the English realized that they could benefit from each other through trade once peace was restored.
 In exchange for food, the chief asked the colonists to provide him with metal hatchets and copper.
-Unlike John Smith, other early leaders of Virginia, such as Thomas Dale and Thomas Gates, based their actions on different thinking.
+Unlike John Smith, other early leaders of Virginia, such as Thomas Dale and Thomas Gates, based their actions on a different way of thinking.
 They were military men and considered the Powhatan Confederacy as essentially a "military problem."

-The Powhatan peoples concluded that the English were not settling in Jamestown for the purposes of trade but rather to "possess" the land.
+The Powhatan were skeptical of the European settlers and hostile to outsiders, who they claimed had the purpose to "possess" the land.
 As Chief Powhatan said: